What is Phishing and Pharming?

 In accordance with federal regulation, South Sound Bank does require certain identifiable information to open and service accounts.
 Click here for more information.

-To help detect fraud on your ATM and Visa® Check Cards, South Sound Bank has implemented a universal fraud detection system.
+To help detect fraud on your Visa® Check Cards, South Sound Bank has implemented a universal fraud detection system.

 This system allows us to compare a single transaction with your normal use patterns within minutes after your card is used and flag transactions that don’t seem like yours.